 - minimum requirements not met

 - dog unmanageable

 - uncontrolled barking

 - station not attempted by handler

 - retry that is not allowed

 - consistently tight leash

 - dog relieving itself in the ring

 - failure of dog to go over jump on first attempt in the proper direction

 - bar knocked off the uprights of jump

 - using a jump as an aid in going over a jump

+- (22-05-20) dog carries a distraction beyond a station

+- (22-05-20) dog will not surrender a distraction to the handler

+- (22-05-20) dog eats any food used as a distraction

 - failure to complete the Sit Stay or Stand Stay exercise

 - handler error

-Handler errors can be assessed from 1 to 10 points up to non-qualifying.
+- Handler errors can be assessed from one (1) to ten (10) points up to non-qualifying.
 Handler errors can be assessed at any station or during movement between stations on a course.
 Once a handler has stopped on any halt exercise, any movement of his feet to assist the dog will result in a handler error, unless otherwise specified.

-Incorrectly Performed (IP) stations occur when a team attempts a station and fails to perform the principal parts of the station on the first attempt.
-Where permitted, the handler may choose to retry the station once, for a correct performance, accepting the mandatory three-point deduction for the retry of the station, plus any deductions for errors on the retry, to a maximum total of 10 points per station.
+- Incorrectly Performed (IP) stations occur when a team attempts a station and fails to perform the principal parts of the station.
+Where permitted, the handler may choose to retry the station once, for a correct performance, accepting the mandatory three-point deduction for the retry of the station, plus any deductions for errors on the retry, to a maximum total of ten (10) points per station.
 The station is considered an IP if the handler chooses not to retry, or fails to perform the station correctly on the second attempt.

-A station will be considered not attempted if a handler omits a station.
+(63-03-23)